 The course provides a comprehensive overview of how to effectively treat and manage obesity and overweight in children and adolescents.
 Topics discussed include: the identification of early risk factors; the impact of diet, fitness and psychological issues; comorbidities associated with child and adolescent obesity; and the growing impact of the double burden of malnutrition.

 Treatment plans are provided based on the latest scientific research, allowing health professionals treating children with obesity to set realistic and effective goals and objectives.
-The course is currently available in English, and will be made available in Spanish, French and Portuguese later this year.
+The course is available in English, Spanish, Portuguese and French.

 Childhood Obesity: From Diagnosis to Treatment is accredited by the EACCME® and the CPD Certification Service.